 A police official also said that an opposition politician was being investigated for arming and inciting gangs who torched a church in western Kenya in which 35 people, mainly women and children, perished on Tuesday.

 The church was in Eldoret, a town which has seen some of the worst violence over the past week.
+There are concerns that many killings in rural areas have gone unreported.

 Many members of Kibaki’s Kikuyu tribe have fled to neighbouring Uganda.